 Dr. Lapchick is Chair of the DeVos Sport Business Management Program and Director of The Institute for Diversity and Ethics in Sport at the University of Central Florida.
 He also is Founder and President of the National Consortium for Academics and Sports, which promotes justice through sports.
 “I call my dad the first activist coach and athlete,” he said.
 “He simply acted by doing what he felt was the right thing, the morally just thing, the ethical thing.”

 According to Coach Carnesecca, Coach Lapchick “had that rare talent to get people with differing opinions to blend together.”
 Coach Kaiser added that Coach Lapchick “personified the word gentleman,” teaching “how to conduct ourselves on and off the field of competition.”
 Mr. Carnesecca and Mr. Kaiser each began his career as an assistant to Coach Lapchick.

 Dr. Gempesaw invited Mr. Reed, Dr. Lapchick, and Ms. Lapcek to help unveil the statue, aided by Mr. Goff, Rev. Barres, and Rev. Brennan.
 Rev. Richard Rock, C.M., Campus Minister for Athletics, blessed the statue.
 Mr. Reed, Dr. Lapchick, and Ms. Lapcek each was presented with a miniature replica of the monument at the University’s Red White Club Reception.
-Later, they joined fans at Carnesecca Arena to recognize the back-to-back NIT Championship teams (1942–43, 1943–44) led by Coach Lapchick and to cheer as St. John’s defeated Sacred Heart (90–55) for the Red Storm’s seventh win out of eight games this season.
+Later, they joined fans at Carnesecca Arena to recognize the back-to-back NIT Championship teams (1942–43, 1943–44) led by Coach Lapchick and to cheer on the Red Storm Men’s Basketball team as they defeated Sacred Heart, 90 to 55.